 Upon completion of the Advanced Diploma in Industrial Engineering (NQF Level 7, minimum 140 credits), the graduate meets the minimum entry requirement for admission to the Postgraduate Diploma in Industrial Engineering (NQF Level 8), designed to support articulation to satisfy a Professional Industrial Engineering Technologist education benchmark.
-This Advanced Diploma provides the base for the graduate to enter training and experience towards independent practice as a Professional Industrial Engineering Technologist and, once qualified, undergo registration as a Professional Industrial Engineering Technologist by ECSA.
+This Advanced Diploma provides the base for the graduate to enter training and experience towards independent practice as a Professional Industrial Engineering Technologist and, once qualified, undergo registration by ECSA.
 This qualification lies in a HEQSF Vocational Pathway.

-10.1.4 POSTGRADUATE DIPLOMA IN INDUSTRIAL ENGINEERING (PG0830)
+11.1.4 POSTGRADUATE DIPLOMA IN INDUSTRIAL ENGINEERING (PG0830)